nemmami/PHP-Project/README.md

-# Boilerplate
+# PHP project

-Boilerplate code provided to the students in order to start the project
+Project of a Forum made with PHP